 "But cher maitre," expostulated the dealer, "it so happens that I saw you with my own eyes working on this very picture several years ago."

 I know this feeling well—the uncomfortable feeling that even though a particular piece of my work is original, it nevertheless feels repetitive, imitative, a perfunctory variation on a theme.
 And in other situations, too, I sometimes feel like I'm just repeating something that worked in the past, without re-imagining it or giving it a fresh spirit.
 Always a warning sign to push myself harder, to break through the familiar to something new.

 Do you know this feeling —the feeling of painting your own fake?

-* If you'd like to sign up for my free monthly newsletter, which highlights the best of the month's material from this blog, sign up here.
+* If you'd like to sign up for my free weekly newsletter—with quotes, links, and resources—sign up here.

 Dive into The Blog

 Find out if you’re an Upholder, Obliger, Questioner, or a Rebel.